C Container Collection (CCC)

 );

-The above sets up dst with fixed size while src is a dynamic map.
-Because an allocation function is provided, the dst is resized once for the copy and retains its fixed size after the copy is complete.
-This would require the user to manually free the underlying buffer at dst eventually if this method is used.
-Usually it is better to allocate the memory with the reserve function if fixed size dynamic maps are required.
+The above sets up destination with fixed size while source is a dynamic map.
+Because an allocation function is provided, the destination is resized once for the copy and retains its fixed size after the copy is complete.
+This would require the user to manually free the underlying Buffer at destination eventually if this method is used.
+Usually it is better to allocate the memory with the reserve function if maps with one-time allocation requirements are used.

 These options allow users to stay consistent across containers with their memory management strategies.